papir805/papir805/README.md

 - 🔭 I’m currently working on [ETL Craigslist Web Scraper](https://github.com/papir805/CL_tutoring_scraper)

-- 🌱 I’m currently learning how to tailor an ETL pipeline in such a way as to provide the data I need on my competition as a math tutor to understand the market better.
+- 🌱 I’m currently learning how to tailor an ETL pipeline in such a way as to provide the data I need on my competition as a math tutor.
+I want to understand the market better.

 - ❓ Ask me about anything related to math!
 I'm comfortable with anything from basic Algebra, all the way to Calculus and Statistics.